 It has also stated that agencies may evaluate technical or price proposals against an undisclosed government estimate for staffing needed to perform the solicitation requirements provided the RFP notifies offerors that staffing is an area of evaluation.
 Trajen, Inc.; Maytag Aircraft Corp., B-296334 et al., July 29, 2005, 2005 CPD ¶ 153 at 7-8.

-The question becomes what is a reasonable IGCE and how does one analyze?
+The question becomes what is a reasonable IGCE and how does one analyze contract price?
 The facts of each case are different.
 The first line of reasoning is to see whether the solicitation provided workload data sufficient enough for you to adequately prepare your proposal.
 In a bid protest, the agency will always say that it did.

-The legal application to decide a bid protest should be whether the agency used a mechanical application of an undisclosed independent government estimate to evaluate your proposal.
+The legal application to decide a bid protest should be whether the agency used a mechanical application of an undisclosed Independent Government Cost Estimate to evaluate your proposal.

-GAO itself stated that, because absolute reliance on estimates can have the effect of arbitrarily and unfairly penalizing an innovative or unusually efficient offer, it is inappropriate for an agency to determine the acceptability of proposals by the mechanical application of an undisclosed independent government estimate.
+GAO itself stated that, because absolute reliance on estimates for contract price awards can have the effect of arbitrarily and unfairly penalizing an innovative or unusually efficient offer, it is inappropriate for an agency to determine the acceptability of proposals by the mechanical application of an undisclosed Independent Government Cost Estimation (IGCE FAR).
 See Doss Aviation, Inc.; Dominion Aviation, Inc., B-275419 et al., Feb.
 21, 1997, 97-1 CPD ¶ 117 at 5-6.

 A deeper analysis should be whether the agency actually gave any serious consideration to your staffing approach.
 If the bottom line is that they simply state that your approach did not meet the undisclosed estimate without explanation, it would seem that a court would reject that argument.